ngbrecv/WWUAdvancedPaleo/Lab8A_ModelingEcoGradients.md

 Eo   0.21428571 0.08918129 0.14202050 0.18573551
 Pale 0.43750000 0.32075472 0.37826087 0.40625000 0.32173913

 Since this outputs the Jaccard distances, the number closest to 0 will be the most similar and the number closest to 1 will be the least similar.
-So, the most dissimilar two epochs are the Miocene and Pliocene.
+So, the most dissimilar two epochs are the Paleocene and Pleistocene.